Louisiana: Pre–colonial history

 These cultures were contemporaneous with the Hopewell cultures of present-day Ohio and Illinois, and participated in the Hopewell Exchange Network.
 Trade with peoples to the southwest brought the bow and arrow.
 The first burial mounds were built at this time.
 Political power began to be consolidated, as the first platform mounds at ritual centers were constructed for the developing hereditary political and religious leadership.

 By 400 the Late Woodland period had begun with the Baytown culture, Troyville culture, and Coastal Troyville during the Baytown period and were succeeded by the Coles Creek cultures.
 Where the Baytown peoples built dispersed settlements, the Troyville people instead continued building major earthwork centers.
 Population increased dramatically and there is strong evidence of a growing cultural and political complexity.
 Many Coles Creek sites were erected over earlier Woodland period mortuary mounds.
 Scholars have speculated that emerging elites were symbolically and physically appropriating dead ancestors to emphasize and project their own authority.

-The Mississippian period in Louisiana was when the Plaquemine and the Caddoan Mississippian cultures developed, and the peoples adopted extensive maize agriculture, cultivating different strains of the plant by saving seeds, selecting for certain characteristics, etc. The Plaquemine culture in the lower Mississippi River Valley in western Mississippi and eastern Louisiana began in 1200 and continued to about 1600.
+The Mississippian period in Louisiana was marked by the emergence of the Plaquemine and Caddoan Mississippian cultures.
+During this era, indigenous populations adopted intensive maize-based agriculture, cultivating diverse, regionally adapted strains of the plant through deliberate seed selection and crop management.
+The Plaquemine culture in the lower Mississippi River Valley in western Mississippi and eastern Louisiana began in 1200 and continued to about 1600.
 Examples in Louisiana include the Medora site, the archaeological type site for the culture in West Baton Rouge Parish whose characteristics helped define the culture, the Atchafalaya Basin Mounds in St. Mary Parish, the Fitzhugh Mounds in Madison Parish, the Scott Place Mounds in Union Parish, and the Sims site in St. Charles Parish.

 Plaquemine culture was contemporaneous with the Middle Mississippian culture that is represented by its largest settlement, the Cahokia site in Illinois east of St. Louis, Missouri.
 At its peak Cahokia is estimated to have had a population of more than 20,000.
 The Plaquemine culture is considered ancestral to the historic Natchez and Taensa peoples, whose descendants encountered Europeans in the colonial era.

 By 1000 in the northwestern part of the state, the Fourche Maline culture had evolved into the Caddoan Mississippian culture.
 The Caddoan Mississippians occupied a large territory, including what is now eastern Oklahoma, western Arkansas, northeast Texas, and northwest Louisiana.
 Archaeological evidence has demonstrated that the cultural continuity is unbroken from prehistory to the present.
 The Caddo and related Caddo-language speakers in prehistoric times and at first European contact were the direct ancestors of the modern Caddo Nation of Oklahoma of today.
 Significant Caddoan Mississippian archaeological sites in Louisiana include Belcher Mound Site in Caddo Parish and Gahagan Mounds Site in Red River Parish.

 Many current place names in Louisiana, including Atchafalaya, Natchitouches (now spelled Natchitoches), Caddo, Houma, Tangipahoa, and Avoyel (as Avoyelles), are transliterations of those used in various Native American languages.